What You Need to Know About Arizona’s Wage Theft Laws

 Wage theft occurs when an employer fails to pay a worker for the time he or she has worked.
 In Arizona, employers are required to follow state and federal laws governing how much employees are paid and when they are to be paid.

 If your employer has failed to properly pay you the wages you are owed, you may be entitled to take legal action and recover compensation .
-If you have any questions about filing a wage theft claim against your employer, contact our dedicated Phoenix employment law attorneys for a free, no obligation consultation.
+If you have any questions about filing a wage theft claim against your employer, contact our dedicated Phoenix employment law attorneys for a consultation.

 Who Can be Paid Minimum Wage in Arizona?